ahnan4arch/op-docs/Open Peer - Protocol Specification.md

       * "hidden" - the browser window is hidden and cannot be shown
       * "visible-on-demand" - the browser window is hidden but can be rendered visible via a request posted to the outer frame (note: if rendered inside an application, the application can show the window in a hidden state to start and the browser window can become visible only when the user needs to enter some credentials)
     * Popup
-      * "allow"- popups windows/new tabs are allowed to be opened
+      * "allow"- popups windows / new tabs are allowed to be opened
-      * "deny" - popup windows/new tables are not allowed to be opened
+      * "deny" - popup windows / new tables are not allowed to be opened
     * Outer frame reload URL - a URL to reload the outer frame should the grant process have to replace the outer frame's window with its own URL.
 Once the outer frame is reloaded the inner frame page is reloaded as well allowing the inner frame to send the completion request.

 ### Returns